smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

 I was working on a feature where I had to connect my company's Salesforce org with two other partners using the SOAP API.
 When I send a request to partners' services, I receive back an XML which I parse into a hierarchy of my wrapper classes, and then I needed to persist all of those objects into our database.

-I was reading somewhere how to persist Parent-Child records at once when the parents' IDs are not available, and one of the solutions was by using the External Id field.
-I didn't felt like going this way, so I created a new class called `PersistHierarchy`.
+I was reading [here](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_dml_foreign_keys.htm) how to persist Parent-Child records at once when the parents' IDs are not available.
+The solution is to use the External Id field, however, I didn't felt like going this way, especially since with that approach you can only insert parent-child records that are of different sObject type.

+In order to solve this problem I created a new class called `PersistHierarchy`.
 Basically, if you have a hierarchy that is N levels deep, this class will insert the hierarchy with N insert statements by grouping nodes (records), at each hierarchy level, and will then insert them together.
 Since you can perform 150 DML statements during one transaction, that means that you can insert a hierarchy that is 150 levels deep using one call.
+Also, you are not limited to sObject types, you can have any number of different or same sObjects types at any hierarchy level.

 Let's see how to implement and use the `PersistHierarchy` class.